fneum/broad-ranges/README.md

 First approach could be parameter sweeps in the space of costs and constraint constants (Schlachtberger, 2018)

-Few parameters are really relevant, what determines the cost structure (Moret, 2017)
+Few parameters are really relevant, what determines the cost structure (Moret, 2017) (Usher, 2015)

 Focus on cost inputs and constraints affecting outputs relevant to public acceptance.